AdeWyse/fps/README.md

 # Future Assault
 This project is a first-person shooter (FPS) prototype with sci-fi themes, showcasing features such as NPCs AI using Finite State Machine, ray tracing for interactables, and  gun aiming.
-It has been developed using  Unity3D with assets from Unity Store and OpenGameArt with the apropriated liceses.
+It has been developed using  Unity3D with assets from Unity Store and OpenGameArt.

 ## Features
 - First-Person Shooter Gameplay